Register a Facility in the WEM

 Market Submission testing

 Market Submission testing should be initiated after submission of the Provisional Registration Form.
-Allow a minimum of 2 weeks to gain access the test environment and to setup test data.
+Allow a minimum of 2 weeks to gain access the test environment and to set up test data.
 The Market Participant should consider which market submissions should be tested.

 Obtain Austraclear ID